Waveframe-Labs/Neurotransparency-Doctrine/README.md

 ## Repository Structure
 ```
 /doctrine    - Canonical doctrine source (Markdown)
 /figures     - Visual assets and banners
-/pdf         - Reserved for release artifacts (never committed directly)
 - Citation metadata (CITATION.cff)
 - License (CC BY 4.0)
 - README
 ```
 ---

-## PDF Artifact
+## PDF Release Artifact

-This repository does not store generated PDF files.
-The canonical PDF version of the doctrine is produced externally.
+The canonical PDF for Doctrine v1.0.0 is **not committed to the repository**.
+It will be generated deterministically using Waveframe Labs’ PDF Forge and published as a **release asset** attached to the `v1.0.0` GitHub release.

 ---